Got an attention seeking child ? Here’s some tips and they may NOT be what you think !

 Posted by: Sue Atkins

-In my latest book called “Parenting Made Easy” I write about what to do with an attention seeking child.
+In my book called “Parenting Made Easy” I write about what to do with an attention seeking child.

-Here’s an extract form my new book.
+Here’s an extract from my Amazon best selling book.

 “All of us are driven by the same six human needs.